khurramshahzadlali/digital-clock/readme.md

 ## Learn and Practice HTML, CSS, and JavaScripts by creating a Digital Clock
 [Click here to see the live Digtal Clock](https://khurramshahzadlali.github.io/digital-clock/ "Digital Clock")

-Creating a digital clock using HTML is a fun and interactive way to display the current time on a web page.
-By utilizing HTML, CSS, and JavaScript, we can develop a dynamic clock that updates in real-time.
-This tutorial will guide you through the process of building a digital clock using these technologies.
+Creating a digital clock using HTML is a fun and interactive way to show the current time on a web page.
+With HTML, CSS, and JavaScript, we can build a clock that updates in real-time.
+This tutorial will guide you through the process of making a digital clock using these technologies.

-Here are the steps to create a digital clock using HTML:
+*Let's get started
 ### HTML Section
 Start by creating a new HTML file and open it in your preferred text editor.